-Enable searching in several LDAP directories (pre- shared key or certificate modes) When several LDAP directories have been defined, selecting this checkbox will allow the firewall to browse these directories sequentially to authenticate mobile peers.
-This method is available regardless of the authentication type chosen (pre-shared key or certificate).
-If this checkbox is not selected, the firewall will only query the directory defined by default. default.
+Enable searching in When several LDAP directories have been defined, selecting this checkbox will allow several LDAP the firewall to browse these directories sequentially to authenticate mobile peers.
+This directories (pre- method is available regardless of the authentication type chosen (pre-shared key or shared key or certificate). certificate modes) If this checkbox is not selected, the firewall will only query the directory defined by certificate modesj If this checkbox is not selected, the firewall will only query the directory defined by default.